Battle of Komarów: Initial clashes

 On 29 August, the 1st Cavalry Army fought the first battle with units of the Polish 1st Cavalry Division.
 A small "Special Battalion" led by Major Stanisław Maczek fought a successful delaying action near the village of Waręż.
 Later that day, the Polish 1st Krechowce Uhlan Regiment chanced upon several unprepared Bolshevik units and took 150 POWs, three pieces of artillery and seven machine guns in the villages of Łykoszyn and Tyszowce.

 The following day, the Soviet units continued their advance towards Zamość, but found the Polish mobile defence difficult to break.
 The garrison of the fortress was composed of a number of units commanded by Captain Mikołaj Bołtuć.
-Among them were the remnants of Ukrainian 6th Infantry Division under Colonel Marko Bezruchko, one regiment and two battalions of Polish infantry, three armoured trains and a number of smaller units, some 700 bayonets and 150 sabres altogether.
+Among them were the remnants of Ukrainian People's Republic Army 6th Infantry Division under Colonel Marko Bezruchko, one regiment and two battalions of Polish infantry, three armoured trains and a number of smaller units, some 700 bayonets and 150 sabres altogether.
 At the same time, the Polish 1st Cavalry Division moved to the villages of Wolica Brzozowa and Komarów, to the west of the city.

 On his arrival in the Zamość area, Budyonny was left with three choices: he could assault the heavily defended city, try to break through the trenches of the 13th Infantry Division in the forests west of it, or try to attack the unknown number of Polish cavalry units some 20 km to the west.
 Despite having little knowledge of the opposing forces, Budyonny did not expect significant opposition just yet and ordered his troops to bypass the city from the west.